 The main problem with influencers is that many of them are not professional marketers.
 Sometimes they have in depth backgrounds in marketing but not always.
 This is why it is important to have a team that tracks their content to ensure that it is getting posted in timely matter and that the quality is on par with expectations.
 Another thing to note is that while the team is helpful to check that the deliverables are done, they should not put too many creative constraints on the influencer.
 Balancing guidance and deadlines with engaging and unique content is key when it comes to managing influencers.

-A great example of balances being involved but also allowing for creative freedom comes from Mazda at Tomorrowland festival in Belgium through the use of influencer marketing agency Come Round.
+A great example of allowing creative freedom comes from Mazda at Tomorrowland festival in Belgium, through the use of influencer marketing agency Come Round.
 They gathered ten influencers, who’s following ranged from 44,000 to 2.2 million, from countries all around Europe.
 Instagram and YouTube were the two social platforms that they focused on.
-The agency used a third-party tool to analyze candidates engagement on social media.
+The agency used a third-party tool to analyze candidate's engagement on social media.
 They selected those whose engaged audience was the right fit for the brand.
 Those who were selected were then flown to Brussels a day before the festival where they were treated to a Bose sound workshop, a Mazda drive experience where they were shown all-new Mazda CX-5 SUV and MX-5 RF Roadster, and enjoyed a meet and greet with Lost Frequencies.
 Then they went to the festival where they were free to roam and enjoy the Mazda VIP Mainstage Skybox.
 As of August 2017 the campaign generated over 350,000 Instagram engagements and over 1.8 millions impressions as well as 280,000 views on YouTube.

-“I think any type of event that enables a consumer to really familiarize themselves with a brand and experience it face-to-face is the most powerful vehicle for influencer marketing, as it cultivates future brand advocacy.
+“I think any type of event which enables a consumer to really familiarize themselves with a brand and experience it face-to-face is the most powerful vehicle for influencer marketing, as it cultivates future brand advocacy.
 Simply sending product to an influencer along with a monetary transaction in return for content is not enough in today’s influencer marketing landscape,” Philip Brown, Head of Influencer Marketing & Brand Advocacy at Come Round tells Eventbrite.
 “Providing influencers with a personal or live experience gives them the chance to genuinely fall in love with your brand and product and become brand advocates, rather than a mercenary smash-and-grab, content creation exercise.
 We always recommend our clients focus on a strategy with either in-home or live experiences playing a big part.”

 More Success Stories